Robert Hale (publishers): Premises

 In the early days the company address was 102 Great Russell Street.
 It later moved to 63 Old Brompton Road.
 The company moved to 45–7 Clerkenwell Green in 1974–5.

 Imprints

-NAG Books and J. A. Allen (animal and veterinary, sport and games) are its imprints.
-The latter, founded in 1926 and known for equestrian and hunting titles, was acquired around 1963.
+JA Allen and NAG Press are its imprints.
+J.A.
+Allen, founded in 1926 and known for equestrian and hunting titles, was acquired by Hale in 1999.
+NAG Press (horological and gemmological titles) was acquired earlier.

 Jill Norman brought her list to Robert Hale in the 1980s, including works by Elizabeth David; but was dismissed from the company in 1984 by John Hale, her name remaining as an imprint.
 Norman moved on to Dorling Kindersley.